 Until someone can show us something else that fulfils these 3 roles of money we will continue to hold and accumulate gold and silver.
 Until we can use it’s “medium of exchange” to swap it for some beaten down “investment” such as property, land, businesses.
 Regardless of whether gold returns to it’s rightful role of being widely accepted as money.

 But of course we’ll keep a close eye on what our beloved governments do along the way.
-Plus we’ll consider if there are other places were the value we accrue through our labour will be treated better too.
+Plus we’ll consider if there are other places where the value we accrue through our labour will be treated better too.

 For more on this topic see: Why Buy Gold?
 Here’s 14 Reasons to Buy Gold Now

 Editors Note: This post was originally published 11 February 2020.
-Last updated with new charts 13 July 2022.
+Last updated with new charts 24 June 2024.

 Your questioner’s statement